 From here, the ceiling angle will be relative to the angle of the crown (ie horizontal and not vertical).
-For example, given a 20° rise for the ceiling, the angle to use for the ceiling angle would be 200°: the angle up the wall onto the ceiling is 110° plus the 90° needed to change from horizontal to vertical.
+For example, given a 20° rise for the ceiling, the angle to use for the ceiling angle would be 200°.
+With the crown starting hoizontally, the corner is effectively an outside corner.
+So the angle will be 180° plus the 20° rise.

 The Spring Angle is the same as for regular mode.

 There are two methods to switch the app between the regular and vaulted ceiling modes.

 The first method is to tap on the second icon from the left at the bottom of the screen.
 When tapped, this icon will change and will always display the current mode of the app.
 One of the following icons will be displayed:

 When switching modes using this method, the app internally maintains different copies of the wall and ceiling angles.
 What this means is that when you switch back to the other mode, the last angle that you had entered in that mode will be displayed again.